mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Current Through Series Impedance
-To calculate the current passing through the series impedance of the branch in the direction from the "from" bus end to the "to" bus end, you can use the following function:
+To calculate the current passing through the series impedance of the branch in the direction from the "from" bus end to the "to" bus end, we can use the following function:
 ```@repl ACOptimalPowerFlowPower
 magnitude, angle = seriesCurrent(system, analysis; label = "Branch 2")
 ```